Create audience criteria

 Define audience criteria in Optimizely CMS 13 for personalized content.
 Use site, technical, time, URL, and forms criteria to target specific visitor segments.

 Audience criteria are the rules that determine whether a visitor belongs to an audience (formerly called a visitor group).
-Combine criteria (such as visit count, location, or referrer) to define the visitor segments you want to personalize content for.
+Combine criteria such as visit count, location, or referrer to define the visitor segments you want to target with personalized content.
 See Manage audiences for how audiences use these criteria.
 CMS includes the following audience criteria, grouped by category.

 Prerequisites